ethioeph/muse-soc-network/assignments/paper_prototype.md

 gh-repo: ethioeph/ethioeph.github.io/muse-soc-network
 ---

-# Task 1: Take discussion ourside of the museum
+# Task 1: Take discussion outside of the museum
 ![1](/img/prototype_task_1/1.jpg)
 Looking at the home screen, users can decide whether to look at their friend's post or include stangers'.
 ![2](/img/prototype_task_1/2.jpg)